erik-vojtas/Java---basics/README.md

 double	    8 bytes	    Stores fractional numbers.
 Sufficient for storing 15 decimal digits boolean	    1 bit 	    Stores true or false values char	      2 bytes	    Stores a single character/letter or ASCII values

+Reference Types
+Array - provides a fixed-size data structure that stores data elements of the same type.
+Class - designed to provide inheritance, polymorphism, and encapsulation.
+Usually models something in the real world and consists of a set of values that holds data and a set of methods that operates on the data.
+Enumeration - a reference for a set of objects that represents a related set of choices.
+Interface - provides a public API and is “implemented” by Java classes.

 # Operators